John-Abbott-College/6A6-Notes/notes/Lecture1_CPAD.md

-# Lecture 1: Cross-Platform App Development Frameworks
+# Cross-Platform App Development Frameworks
 The following notes were based on Matt Milner's course on .NET MAUI

 ## Computer Applications